 So more than half a century into my life, I decided to try something completely different.
-After finishing a handful of scripts for short films and a few forays into the 48 Hour Film Project, I and my friend and co-writer Lorena Peter are now writing screenplays together.
-We've completed a script for a short film, two TV pilots, and we recently finished our third full-length film—a Christmas romantic comedy titled "Not Another Bad Luck Christmas"—and are studiously at work now on our second TV pilot.
+After finishing a handful of scripts for short films and a few forays into the 48 Hour Film Project, I and my friend and co-writer Lorena Peter started writing screenplays together.
+We've completed a script for a short film, two TV pilots, and we recently finished our third full-length film—a Christmas romantic comedy titled "Not Another Bad Luck Christmas."
 No, we've not made any sales yet (though we have two options!), but we're having a good time.
 And we have made some interesting connections in the worlds of film and television.
 Cross fingers that this keeps going well.
 Or, you know, goes anywhere at all.
 You can find out more about us, and the trials and tribulations (and rewards) of collaborating with a partner at bevarlypeter.com.
 I might even get around to updating that site at some point.
 Hey, it could happen.

 Searching for the meaning of life is one thing.
 Finding it in an Arkansas trailer park is another thing entirely.

 Hannah, Max, and Krystal are thrown together during the robbery of a Boston coffee shop where a likeable barista is gunned down.
 Struck by how easily they might have been the ones to die, and facing their own personal unhappiness, they set out to answer that age-old question, "What's the meaning of life?"

 A “sign” in some spilled latte foam points them toward Tibet.
 Unfortunately, the only Tibet they can afford is Tibet, Arkansas, nestled in the foothills of the Ozarks.
 An impetuous journey filled with misfits and misadventures leads them to people like Jungle Jamal and lands them in places like the Butternut, Kentucky Alien Abduction Site.
 Yet somewhere along the way, they find themselves, well, finding themselves.

 Because it's the journey, not the destination.
 Even if neither is what you expected.